NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Sniper's Aim.md

 **Prerequisites** Way of the Sniper
 * * *
 You take an extra moment to carefully sync your aim and breathing, then fire a shot with great accuracy.
 Make a ranged weapon Strike.
 You gain a +2 circumstance bonus to this Strike's attack roll and ignore the target's concealment.
-If you're using a kickback firearm, you don't take the normal circumstance penalty on this Strike for not having the required Strength score or firing without using a stabilizer.
+If you're using a kickback firearm, you don't take the normal circumstance penalty on this Strike for not having the required Strength modifier or firing without using a stabilizer.

 *Source: Pathfinder Guns & Gears*
-*OGL*
+*ORC*